Stillman Pond: Endowment officiator, Seventy's President and Apostolic mentoree

-Stillman had been able to officiate in the Endowment House in Salt Lake City under the supervision of President Heber C. Kimball, but also, at the Council House, to be mentored in mathematics and astronomy in the evenings under the clear, guiding voice of Apostle Orson Pratt.
+Stillman had been able to officiate in the Endowment House in Salt Lake City under the supervision of President Heber C. Kimball, but also, at the Council House, to be mentored in mathematics and astronomy in the evenings under Apostle Orson Pratt.

 In 1852 Stillman had once again married, this time to Elizabeth Bessac, by whom he was given another child.
 But his fourth wife divorced him a few years later and married another man.
-Yet was Stillman's fidelity and obedience rewarded by church leaders, and on February 16, 1853 he was ordained Senior President of the 35th Quorum of Seventy – a calling and capacity he faithfully fulfilled for the remainder of his days.
+On February 16, 1853 he was ordained Senior President of the 35th Quorum of Seventy, a position which he maintained for the rest of his life.